-Two years ago I fell in love with skiing.
+A few years ago I fell in love with skiing.
 I didn't grow up in the mountains, but after getting a small glimpse of the outdoor lifestyle in college, I wanted more.
 With no plans after graduation, I decided to spend a year hiking mountains, learning to ski, and becoming one of those free-spirited, outdoorsy types, something my Long Island upbringing hadn’t given me.
 So when a friend told me she was moving to Lake Placid and looking for a roommate, I went.
 It was a place I had never been, but I knew it had mountains.

 The wide open runs gave me the confidence to make turns at my own pace.
 No one was watching from the chairlift or racing by me.
 The snow was untouched and begging to be skied.
 It was me and it was the mountain.
 I was getting the experience I dreamed of when I first packed my car and moved to Lake Placid.

 Three ski seasons later, I still appreciate the climb, but now it’s all about the descent.
 Though not the traditional way to learn to ski, early mornings on Whiteface helped to foster a love I never knew I was missing.
 Skinning up today was a reminder of that first winter I spent here.
 The excitement and frustrations of learning something new, but mostly the smile that graced my face with every completion of another morning.
 It brought me back to the great community of skiers in the area that have become more than just familiar faces at the mountain.
 This was the lifestyle I needed!